 Alongside the pursuit of academic excellence, we also have a key role in our students being happy and successful members of society.
 I do not want great exam results to come at the cost of young people’s wellbeing.
 All staff are aware of the importance of promoting student welfare, and we maintain a department of non-teaching staff to support students with mental health and wellbeing.
 I also believe that happiness comes from feeling engaged with your community and knowing that you are making a positive contribution.
-Within the last year, students in our school have volunteered at food banks, collected items for a women’s refuge and raised funds for a cancer charity, all in Sutton.
-More widely, we have committed to global development with biennial expeditions overseas – with the most recent seeing a group of students and staff support others around the world, like when we built community facilities in Zambia.
+Despite the pandemic, within the last year, students in our school have volunteered at food banks, collected items for a women’s refuge and raised funds for a cancer charity, all in Sutton.
+More widely, we have committed to global development with biennial expeditions overseas.
+We hope to reenergise these events so future students and staff support others around the world, like when we built community facilities in Zambia.

 Mr Nick House, Headteacher